efidiles/folder-template/README.md

 ## Overview

-folder-template is an easy to use directory / files generator
+folder-template is an easy to use directory / files generator.

+Its main purpose is to help with generation of components, modules and other folder / files structures from predefined and easy to configure templates.

+It's a simpler and more focused alternative to `angular-cli` and simillar tools.

+Check the [screenshots](#screenshots) to quickly get a better idea.

 ### Features